 - Give your baby a soothing, warm bath.

-How to keep your baby safe when he sleeps:
+How to keep your baby safe when he or she sleeps:

-- Always lay your baby on his back to sleep.
+- Always lay your baby on his or her back to sleep.
 This position can help reduce your baby's risk for sudden infant death syndrome (SIDS).

 - Keep the room at a temperature that is comfortable for an adult.
 Do not let the room get too hot or cold.

 - Use a crib or bassinet that has firm sides.
 Do not let your baby sleep on a soft surface such as a waterbed or couch.
-He could suffocate if his face gets caught in a soft surface.
+He or she could suffocate if his or her face gets caught in a soft surface.
 Use a firm, flat mattress.
 Cover the mattress with a fitted sheet that is made especially for the type of mattress you are using.

-- Remove all objects, such as toys, pillows, or blankets, from your baby's bed while he sleeps.
+- Remove all objects, such as toys, pillows, or blankets, from your baby's bed while he or she sleeps.
 Ask for more information on childproofing.